Best Hikes in Acadia National Park: Marvelous Maine

 Traveling steadily up the east face of Champlain Mountain, with the use of iron rungs and ladders, this trail brings you into contact with the raw power of the oldest national park east of the Mississippi.
 Some sections of the trail are just a few feet wide, with the rock face on one side and a precipitous drop on the other, so a good head for heights and composure are a must.

 The following half mile brings with it 700 feet of ascent.
 A tall order, granted, but one that will reward you with sweeping views of the coastline and an altogether thrilling ride on the way to the top.
-Once you have summited, take the North Ridge path to the Orange and Black Path to get back to your car.
+Once you have summited, take the Champlain North Ridge Trail and follow the Orange and Black Path to get back to your car.

 Due to returning and endangered peregrine falcons nesting in the area, this trail is usually closed late spring to mid-August.
 As such, it’s wise to check for updates from the National Park Service before setting off to do this hike.
 Winter conditions on this trail can also be treacherous, so the best time to go is from mid-August to mid-fall.